ImplFerris/esp32-cosmic-yudh/README.md

 # Cosmic Yudh: a Shooting Game written in Rust for ESP32 with OLED Display

-A Shooting Game written in Rust for the ESP32 with an OLED display, using the Embassy framework.
+A space shooting game for the ESP32 with an OLED display.
+You control a spaceship, shoot enemies, and dodge attacks.
+Written in Rust using the Embassy framework.
+The game gets harder as you score more;levels increase, enemies move faster, and more bullets fired from enemy.

 ## Hardware Requirements
 - ESP32 (WROOM Dev Kit 1)